 All your hard work in learning the proper way of holding straight razors is worthless if you do not take care of your skin after shaving.

 Your shaving routine should not end once you’ve cleared all your facial hair.
-Instead, finish your process with post-shave skincare to prevent your skin from getting dry.
+Instead, finish your process with post-shave skincare, like an afteshave or any natural toner with astringents, to prevent your skin from getting dry.
 It also disinfects any open nicks.

 Here is how to apply aftershave properly: